 Hydromorphone

-Manufactured under the brand name Dilaudid, hydromorphone also constitutes an opioid medication with a high risk for misuse and addiction.
-When compared to morphine, hydromorphone has a significantly higher potency, risk for misuse, and negative health consequences when consumed.4
+Manufactured under the brand name Dilaudid, hydromorphone is another opioid medication that carries a high risk for misuse and addiction.
+When compared to morphine, hydromorphone has a significantly higher potency, risk for misuse and negative health consequences when abused.

-Manufacturers have developed multiple hydromorphone formulas approved for medicinal use by the U.S. government, including:4
+Manufacturers have developed multiple hydromorphone formulas approved for medicinal use by the U.S. government, including:

 - Rectal suppositories